USS Abraham Lincoln (CVN-72): 1990 to 1999

-Abraham Lincoln was to be the first Pacific Fleet carrier to integrate female aviators into the crew after the Combat Exclusion Laws were lifted on 28 April 1993.
+Abraham Lincoln was the first Pacific Fleet carrier to integrate female aviators into the crew after the Combat Exclusion Laws were lifted on 28 April 1993.
 The ship left San Diego on 24 October 1994, to begin refresher training.
 The next day, Lieutenant Kara Spears Hultgreen, the first female F-14 Tomcat pilot, died when her plane crashed into the sea.
 Her F-14 suffered a compressor stall as she made her final approach, losing power to one of the engines.
-She aborted the landing to the best of her ability in an effort to prevent a collision with the aft end of the ship and the plane inverted and went into the ocean.
-Radar intercept officer Lieutenant Matthew Klemish ejected safely from the plane and was rescued from the water minutes later, but Hultgreen, who was automatically ejected 0.4 seconds after Klemish, rocketed straight into the ocean and was instantly killed.
+She aborted the landing to the best of her ability in an effort to prevent a collision with the aft end of the ship, and the plane inverted and went into the ocean.
+Radar intercept officer Lieutenant Matthew Klemish ejected safely from the plane and was rescued from the water minutes later.
+Hultgreen, who was automatically ejected 0.4 seconds after Klemish, rocketed straight into the ocean and was instantly killed.
 Her body, still strapped in the ejection seat, was recovered 19 days later.

-Abraham Lincoln's third deployment began in April 1995 when she was sent to the Persian Gulf and took part in Southern Watch and in Operation Vigilant Sentinel.
-During an underway replenishment, Abraham Lincoln was run into by USS Sacramento, when the latter had steering difficulties due to a split rudder, impacting Sacramento's port side, crushing the M-frames, partially crushing a female crew berthing area, and punching a large hole in Abraham Lincoln's superstructure (TACAN room).
-Abraham Lincoln was able to continue on with her mission, while Sacramento had to dock at Jebel Ali, UAE, for several weeks for repair.
+In February 1995, while maneuvering in fog off San Diego, Abraham Lincoln accidentally entered the racing area for the 1995 Louis Vuitton Cup, causing a yacht race in progress to be cancelled.

-Operation Infinite Reach
+Abraham Lincoln's third deployment began in April 1995 when she was sent to the Persian Gulf and took part in Operation Southern Watch and in Operation Vigilant Sentinel.
+During an underway replenishment, Abraham Lincoln was run into by USS Sacramento, when the latter had steering difficulties due to a split rudder, impacting Sacramento's port side, crushing the M-frames, partially crushing a female crew berthing area, and punching a large hole in Abraham Lincoln's superstructure (Meteorology compartment).
+Abraham Lincoln was able to continue on with her mission, while Sacramento had to dock at Jebel Ali, United Arab Emirates, for several weeks for repair.

 Abraham Lincoln began a fourth deployment in June 1998.
-Once again, the ship headed for the Persian Gulf in support of operation Southern Watch.
-During this deployment, the Abraham Lincoln carrier battle group launched Tomahawk cruise missiles against two sites.
-The first was a Sudanese pharmaceutical factory suspected of assisting Osama bin Laden in making chemical weapons.
-The second was Bin Laden's terrorist training camps in Afghanistan.
-These strikes were ordered by President Bill Clinton 13 days after terrorists bombed the US embassies in Kenya and Tanzania and was codenamed Operation Infinite Reach.
-Abraham Lincoln was awarded the Armed Forces Expeditionary Medal, and Abraham Lincoln carrier battle group the Meritorious Unit Commendation ribbon for their participation.
+Once again, the ship headed for the Persian Gulf in support of Operation Southern Watch.
+Abraham Lincoln was awarded the Armed Forces Expeditionary Medal, and Abraham Lincoln carrier battle group the Meritorious Unit Commendation ribbon.